 Michalis Foulias has a BA in Politics and Media from the University of Wolverhampton and an MA in International Security and Terrorism from the University of Nottingham.
-He currently works as a Projects Officer at SAT-7 Media services in Nicosia where he prepares reports/proposals for the regional situation in the Middle East and North Africa (MENA) among other things.
-He has published articles in local newspapers and his main research interests include the Middle East and the Balkans, terrorism, and security as well as regional conflicts.
+He has worked as a Projects Officer at SAT-7 Media services in Nicosia focusing on the regional situation in the Middle East and North Africa (MENA), and he has published articles in local newspapers and his main research interests include the Middle East and the Balkans, terrorism, and security as well as regional conflicts.
 He currently works as a political consultant and analyst.*

 Petros Petrikkos is a PhD student in International Relations, with a focus on Security Studies.
 He holds a MSc in Conflict Studies from the London School of Economics and Political Science, and a BA in International Relations from Queen Mary, University of London.
 He has previously worked as an Executive Assistant and Middle East and North Africa Research Associate at the Centre for Sustainable Peace and Democratic Development (SeeD).
 His postgraduate thesis on critical approaches to state hegemony led him to conduct ethnographic fieldwork in Beirut, Lebanon.
 His main research interests lie in foreign policy and the International Relations of the Middle East, the EU and small states, cybersecurity and modern warfare, civil society, corruption, international security, as well as regional and intrastate conflict in North Africa, the Arabian Peninsula, and the Levant.*

 *The views expressed by the authors of Geopolitical Cyprus do not necessarily reflect those of their employers, organizations or other groups or individuals.